RejaurRahman/blog-camp/README.md

 3. Comments
 4. Fill content on all blog posts
 5. Form option to Rich Text
-6. Image slider option
-7. Two Column Text option
+6. Two Column Text option

 ## Other Pages